James-Muguro/ML-Diabetes-Prediction-System/README.md

 ```

 This will start the Flask development server, and you can access the application in your web browser at `http://127.0.0.1:5000/`.

-## Bug / Feature Request

-If you encounter any issues or have feature requests, please report them by opening an issue [here](https://github.com/ditikrushna/End-to-End-Diabetes-Prediction-Application-Using-Machine-Learning/issues).

 ## Future Work and Enhancements